mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 You adjust the flow of time around you, granting you the ability to correct a recent mistake.
 Until this spell ends, if you fail on an attack roll, ability check, or saving throw, as a Reaction, you can immediately roll a d20 and take the greater of the two results.
 The first time you fail a check using this spell effect, the spell ends.

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd-level or higher, the duration increases to a number of hours equal to half the spell's level.
+_**Using a Higher-Level Spell Slot.**_ When you cast this spell using a spell slot of 2nd-level or higher, the duration increases to a number of hours equal to half the spell's level.

 If desired, you can alter the performance of the Song of Time to a related composition to create one of the following effects, which replace the spell's normal 1st-level effects: